IAmMoltony/pixiv-monitor/README.md

 1. `max_size`: Maximum size of one log file in MiB.
 1. `directory`: What directory to keep log files in.

-Logging options apply to both maintenance and output log.

 ### SMTP options

 1. `mail_host`: The SMTP host server. `address` is the SMTP host address, `port` is the port.